-APPENDIX D Contd

-Thank you for your continued support.

-Yours sincerely

-Mr T P Quinn Executive Head Teacher

-×

 St John Plessington Catholic College

 Reply slip to be returned to Reception

 Emergency Use of Salbutamol Inhalers in College

 The emergency salbutamol inhaler should only be used by children, for whom written parental consent for use of the emergency inhaler has been given, who have either been diagnosed with asthma and prescribed an inhaler, or who have been prescribed an inhaler as reliever medication for occasional symptoms or emergencies.

-n the unlikely event that your child has an asthma attanhaler in school we need your written consent to adm
+In the unlikely event that your child has an asthma attack and they do not have an inhaler in school we need your written consent to administer an emergency inhaler.

-☑ I give permission that in the event of an emergency emergency salbutamol inhaler can be used by my , ,
+I give permission that in the event of an emergency, and no inhaler being available, an emergency salbutamol inhaler can be used by my child in school.

 Pupil Name Form

 Parent/Carer Signature Date

 Parent/Carer Name